PraveshTawar/Excel_project/README.md

-# Excel Analysis project of a ABC store
+# Data Analysis project on Excel